Particular/docs.particular.net/Content/NServiceBus/using-ravendb-in-nservicebus-connecting.md

 **NOTE:** This is a potentially dangerous feature that can result in multiple instances of saga being created instead of one in cases of high contention.

-#### Transaction recover storage
+#### Transaction recovery storage

-By default NServiceBus chooses `IsolatedStorageTransactionRecoveryStorage` as its transaction recover storage for RavenDB.
+By default NServiceBus chooses `IsolatedStorageTransactionRecoveryStorage` as its transaction recovery storage for RavenDB.
 However you may need to change this default if you are running into [this issue](https://groups.google.com/d/msg/ravendb/4UHajkua5Q8/ZbsNYv6XkFoJ), here is an example how to change the default:

 <!-- import ConfiguringTransactionRecoveryStorage-V5 -->